 Are you expecting your first child?
-Planning to breastfeed and want to help future mums?
+Learn how to hand-express in pregnancy

 Who can participate?

 The study is looking to recruit pregnant women from ORIGINS families who:

 Are less than 30 weeks pregnant

 Are pregnant with only one baby (not twins or triplets)

 Do not have any complications around pregnancy (i.e. cervical incompetence or placenta praevia)